MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 If your network has the Yammer files stored in SharePoint feature that began rollout in December 2018, new files added to the group are stored in SharePoint.
 To see where Yammer files are stored for your network, go to [How do I tell where my Yammer files are stored?](https://support.office.com/article/7a647cb4-6005-4350-a258-68f00a5f7b29)

 >[!IMPORTANT]
-> If you create a Microsoft 365 group from any other app such as Outlook, it will not include Yammer.
+> If you create a Microsoft 365 group from any other app such as Outlook, it won't include Yammer.
 To have the connected group include Yammer, you must create the group in Yammer.

 ## Yammer networks in Native Mode